08 January 2019

 Alvaro then deciphers the message using his private key d.
 The result of C to the power of d mod N corresponds with Julia’s original M message.

 Even though Romeo has C, e and N, he won’t be able to arrive at d unless he can calculate φ(N).
 In order to do that, he must know N’s prime number distribution.
 If N is big, achieving that could take hundreds of thousands of years (with the trial and error approach).

 The system had been kept secret until 1977, when it was discovered independently by Ron Rivest, Adi Shamir and Len Adleman.
 That’s why we call it today the RSA encryption algorithm.
 What our explanation basically does is go through basic RSA algorithm steps one by one.

-The RSA algorithm is the most popular public key algorithm in the world as well as the most copied piece of software in the history.
+Most security systems use the RSA algorithm.
+In fact, the RSA algorithm is the most popular public key algorithm in the world as well as the most often copied piece of software in the history.
 Every person on the web uses it in one way or another.
 Its efficiency rests solely on the inherent difficulty of calculating the prime number distribution.
 Even today this issue remains unresolved.

 What do you think about our introduction to cryptography?
 Did you enjoy it?
 Or perhaps you have some questions?
 Leave them in the comment section below and we will try our best to get back to you!